Vester Søgade 10

 • The Danish Environmental Protection Agency leaves your personal information in the care of our data processors, e.g. the Agency for Governmental IT Services.

-Besides the abovementioned situations the Danish Environmental Protection Agency only disclose personal information to third parties if we are obliged to do so in accordance with other legislation – e.g. to grant access to documents according to the Danish Public Access to Information Act (offentlighedsloven) and the Danish Environmental Information Act (miljøoplysningsloven).
+• The Danish Environmental Protection Agency disclose personal data to third parties if we are obliged to do so in accordance with other legislation – e.g. to grant access to documents according to the Danish Public Access to Information Act (offentlighedsloven) and the Danish Environmental Information Act (miljøoplysningsloven).

 6. Transfer to recipients in third countries, including international organizations